Free Events (What's On Near Me This November 23)

 What time of year is best for free events?

-Free events are often seasonal, and with every major event, season and bank holiday a free event is always sure to appear.
+Free events are often seasonal, and with every major event, season or bank holiday a free event is always sure to appear.

 Whether you call it tradition, nostalgia or capitalism, the Western calendar is propped up by a selection of seasonal holidays.
-Christmas, Easter, St Patricks Day, Bonfire Night, Halloween... the list goes on.
-And each year that these roll around, so do a whole host of free events!
+Christmas, Easter, St Patricks Day, Valentine's, Bonfire Night, Halloween... the list goes on.
+And each year that these roll around, so do a whole host of free events.